openstack/rally/doc/source/deploy.rst

 ====================

 Represents a set of deployment engines.
 An each deployment engine provide some kind of technique of installation of OpenStack.
-Alse there is an abstract base class of deployment engine.
+Also there is an abstract base class of deployment engine.

 The :mod:`rally.deploy.engine` Module